Division of Nuclear Physics

 - Daniel Bemmerer and Marcell Takács co-authored a publication about the impact of LUNA measurements of the proton capture reaction in 17O on the isotopic composition of instellar dust grains in the new Journal Nature Astronomy.
 Best regards to both of you.

 - Toni Kögler defendend his PhD thesis (about the neutron-induced fission cross section of Pu-242) with distinction (summa cum laude) January 23rd, 2017 at the Technische Universität Dresden.
 Cheerio, Toni!

 - Maciej Oskar Liedke is one of the co-aouthors of a publication on a new type of magneto-electric random-access memory material in Nature Communications.
 You deserve our utmost respect, Oskar!

-Third party funded projects
+Active third-party funded projects

 - DFG "Combining spectroscopic methods for fundamental studies of pore and network formation in mesoporous low-k dielectrics", A. Wagner, S. Schulz (TU Chemnitz, Fraunhofer ENAS Chemnitz) (2018-2021)

 - DFG "Lithium production", D. Bemmerer, K. Zuber (TU Dresden) (2017-2020)

 Previous third-party funded projects